-The mix of catechins found in green tea inhibits the activity of pancreatic lipase, the enzyme secreted by the pancreas for digestion of fats.
-This slows the rate at which the body breaks down fats into triglycerides, and the rise of triglyceride levels in the blood stream that occurs after meals, a significant risk factor for coronary heart disease.
+The mix of catechins found in green tea inhibits the activity of pancreatic lipase, the enzyme secreted by the pancreas for the digestion of fats.
+This slows the rate at which the body breaks down fats into triglycerides, and the rise of triglyceride levels in the bloodstream that occurs after meals, a significant risk factor for coronary heart disease.

 Green tea normalizes blood, preventing blood clots by stopping the formation of pro-inflammatory compounds that occurs from the consumption of omega-6 fatty acids found in meats and polyunsaturated vegetable oils.

 During acute cardiac events, being a drinker of green tea has special benefits.
 EGCG confers powerful protection to prevent the death of heart muscle cells.
 EGCG also speeds up the recovery of damaged heart cells.
 During a stoke EGCG protects brain cells and minimizes damage.

 The risk of developing high blood pressure was lowered by 46% in those drinking 1/2 to 2-1/2 cups of green tea per day, and 65% among those drinking more than 2-1/2 cups per day.

 Green tea may help prevent cancer